JoshDoody/joshdoody.github.io/_book_chapters/how-to-get-the-most.md

 [Part 3]({{ site.baseurl }}/book/get-a-big-raise/) is about getting paid what you’re worth within your current company.
 If you like your company and think you’re under-paid, then pursuing a [promotion]({{ site.baseurl }}/book/promotion/) or [raise]({{ site.baseurl }}/book/raise/) may be a great way to increase your pay and stay with a company you enjoy.

-<p class="u-center">…</p>

-*Fearless Salary Negotiation* is one component of a full suite of tools and resources to help you get paid what you’re worth.
-The suite includes the book, case studies, video courses, and other great resources.
+{% include book_ad_box.html blurb="<em>Fearless Salary Negotiation</em> is one component of a full suite of tools and resources to help you get paid what you’re worth." %}